labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

-The Mojolicious team reviewed a [PoC](/assets/bcb314da8be677049c40d8a4601fb5c1c133ad3637ad9a4bb5caf83b39603a70-mojo-url-escape.pl) before this post, and concluded that it was not a security vulnerability.
+The Mojolicious team reviewed a [PoC](/assets/bcb314da8be677049c40d8a4601fb5c1c133ad3637ad9a4bb5caf83b39603a70-mojo-url-escape.pl) before this post and concluded that it was not a security vulnerability.

-Imho, this could allow for some vulnerability chaining.
-But the behaviour is not exploitable unless function is used incorrectly.
+This behaviour is not exploitable unless the function is used incorrectly.
+It could for example allow for vulnerability chaining if a bug is found that allows an attacker to control the `$pattern` argument.

-How to create vulnerable code:
+### How to create vulnerable code:

 1. The most obvious way to create a vulnerability is to expose the second `$pattern` argument of `url_escape` directly to user input.
 Game Over.

-2. A more subtle way, is by having a another function return a list with elements that an attacker can control as arguments to `url_escape`.
+2. A more subtle way is by having a another function return a list of strings that an attacker can control as arguments to `url_escape`.

    ```perl
    use Mojo::Util qw(url_escape);